sui-potatoes/capy-fighter/journal.md

 Stashing notes and stories around the development of the game.
 It's a semi-secret project, so we're not sharing the details with the world yet.
 But we're sharing the journey.

+## 25 August - Friday Night

+Got stuck implementing multiplayer functionality.
+Each time when there's a very inconvient (in blockchain / development terms) case, I just lag - can't move, can't progress, everything is just super annoying.
+Every message system that requires 2 fields - one for each of the players makes me vomit.
+It would be great to find a way to encode the fighting logic in an elegant way but I haven't discovered one yet.
+Perhaps, there's something I can do as an exercise - build a simpler game prototype where players move after each other, and that would shed some light on how to implement multiplayer functionality.

+- Damir

 ## 19-20 August 2023 - Weekend

 Finally got some time to myself to work on the game.
 With big Kiosk thing in and the new cohort (Kiosk-only) out, I can finally focus on the capy fighting again, especially since we now know that Capys will live in Kiosks - that adds constraints, but gives us a boost - we can utilize Kiosk extensions and build a game around Kiosks.